wireservice/agate/README.rst

     :target: https://pypi.python.org/pypi/agate
     :alt: Support Python versions

 agate is a Python data analysis library that is optimized for humans instead of machines.
-It is an alternative to numpy and pandas that helps you solve real-world problems with readable code.
+It is an alternative to numpy and pandas that solves real-world problems with readable code.

 agate was previously known as journalism.